marcos-acosta/marcos.ac-v2/src/content/blog/biggest-number.md

 tags: 'essays,math'
 ---

+> Note: This essay is part of a series I was writing called "No Dumb Questions", which was originally published on a separate blog called "World's Worst Detective", hence the character.

 Today we'll address a question that has long occupied the minds of children, mathematicians, and child mathematicians: What's the biggest number?

 > **Child A**: When I grow up, I'm gonna have a million dollars.